pepopo978/SuperWowCombatLogger/README.md

 # Installation
 This requires https://github.com/balakethelock/SuperWoW to work.

-Remove `AdvancedVanillaCombatLog` directory from your addons folder if it existed.
+Remove `AdvancedVanillaCombatLog` and `AdvancedVanillaCombatLog_Helper` directories from your addons folder if they existed.

 Place `SuperWowCombatLogger` in Interface/Addons.